cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   Added routines to do .NET(and mono) method detouring.  .NET info has a new contextmenu where you can create a detour template for the autoassembler
-  [Disable] sections can now reference labels, defines, AOBScan results, and allocs created in the [ENABLE] section Userdefined symbollist has a secondary list for CCode symbols
+  [Disable] sections can now reference labels, defines, AOBScan results, and allocs created in the [ENABLE] section Userdefined symbollist has a secondary list for CCode symbols The change address window now also supports relative offsets

 Fixes:
-  Lua debug now shows for loop variables several windows now save their position, and won't get corrupted if you don't show them the first time running CE fixed createthreadandwait when using a timeout
+  fixed some games freezing CE when symbols where accesses Lua debug now shows for loop variables several windows now save their position, and won't get corrupted if you don't show them the first time running CE fixed createthreadandwait when using a timeout